Our Service Charter sets out the role of the ACCC and standard of service you can expect to receive from us.

 You can contact the ACCC by:

-- submitting a complaint or enquiry form using the ACCC’s website
+submitting a report or enquiry form using the ACCC’s website

 Callers who are deaf or have a hearing or speech impairment can contact the ACCC through the National Relay Service on 1333 677 and ask for 1300 302 502.
 Voice-only users please phone 1300 555 727 and ask for 1300 302 502.